Hatfield College, Durham: Grace

 Blessed God, who feedest us from our youth, and providest food for all flesh, fill our hearts with joy and gladness, that we, having enough to satisfy us, may abound in every good work, through Jesus Christ our Lord, to whom with thee and the Holy Spirit, be all honour and praise and power for all ages.
 Amen.

 Since 1846 the grace has been read at all formal meals in college.
 It is popular at alumni dinners, where an attempt to read the grace in English was badly received by guests.

 Widely used in the fourth century and based on earlier Hebrew prayers, it was translated from the Greek and adopted by Oriel College, Oxford.
 Hatfield copied it practically verbatim; the college believes this was likely influenced by the Rev. Henry Jenkyns, a Fellow of Oriel before becoming Professor of Greek and Classical Literature at Durham.

+Hatfield Day

+Hatfield Day is a day of festivities held every June to celebrate the end of exams.
+Traditions include 'Storming the Castle', in which Hatfield students wake up early to rush the courtyard of University College and sing college songs.

+By the 1980s Hatfield Day was 'not an occasion to which children or maiden aunts could be invited'.
+Problems included offensive student pranks, vandalism, and an inability to contain events within the confines of the college.
+Arrests were not unknown.
+The Hatfield Day of 1984 required County Durham Fire Brigade to extinguish a fire set by a student.

+With the admission of female undergraduates, Hatfield Day became notably 'less coarse' as women members of JCR now 'exerted an influence' on behaviour.

+Songs

+The college song was formerly Green Grow the Rushes, O. It was replaced in 1952 with a surprising selection: 'If I Should Plant a Tiny Seed of Love' by Ballard Macdonald.
+This 'mournful Edwardian ballad' came to be the 'rallying song of an increasingly macho Hatfield'.

+As of 2012, other long-established college songs included Two Little Boys, Jerusalem, and Swing Low, Sweet Chariot.

 Student body

 As of the 2017/18 academic year, Hatfield College has a population of 1,339 students.
 There are 1,007 full-time undergraduates and 3 part-time undergraduates.
 Postgraduate figures include 55 students on full-time postgraduate research programs and 111 studying for full-time postgraduate taught programs, plus a further 94 part-time postgraduate students (research and taught) as well as 69 distance learning students.